 By adopting this style, the children are able to become the best they can be and develop as a whole child with their learning and wellbeing needs met.

 The Early Years department consists of our Early Years Teachers, who are there to teach, support, and nurture your child and to help them feel safe, happy and excited about learning.

-Mrs Gurney and Mrs Matthews are the Little Fosse Teachers and Miss Ovenden and Miss Sands are the Kindergarten Teachers here at Fosse.
+Miss Ovenden, Mrs Gurney and Miss Tucker are the Little Fosse Teachers and Miss Matthews and Miss Sands are the Kindergarten Teachers here at Fosse.
 They work closely as a team to enable children to form bonds with them all, as well as encouraging the children to become a part of the wider Fosse Bank community.